Cyprien and Daphrose Rugamba

 Cyprien (c.
 1935 – 7 April 1994) and Daphrose Rugamba (c.
 1944 – 7 April 1994) were a married couple from Rwanda, who introduced the Catholic Charismatic Renewal and the Emmanuel Community to their country in 1990.
-Cyprien, of the Hutu ethnic group, was a writer, choreographer, composer, and museum curator, and Daphrose was a Tutsi school teacher.
+Cyprien was a writer, choreographer, composer, and museum curator, and Daphrose was a school teacher.
 They were both murdered in the Rwandan genocide of 1994.
 The cause for their canonization in the Catholic Church was opened in 2015.

 Biography

 Cyprien [Sipiriyani] Rugamba was born around 1935.
 He attended primary school in Nyamagabe.
 In September 1948, he was admitted to Saint Léon Minor Seminary of Kabgayi, where he finished in 1954 and moved to Nyakibanda Major Seminary.
 He also studied history in Burundi and Belgium.
 He had a talent for poetry, music, and choreography, with a particular interest for ancestral art forms in Rwanda.
 He served as director of the Rwandan National Institute for Scientific Studies in Butare.

 Daphrose [Daforoza] Mukasanga was a school teacher, born around 1944 in the same village of Cyanika in the south of Rwanda as Cyprien.
 They married in 1965, but the relationship was not easy; Cyprien neglected Daphrose and was unfaithful to her, leading to a separation.
 In 1982 Cyprien, who had lost his Catholic faith, had a religious experience which restored their marriage.
 They moved to Kigali, where they established a feeding center for street children.

 They encountered the Emmanuel Community in 1989 through Fidesco and went on a pilgrimage to Paray-le-Monial.
 When they returned to Rwanda, they started a weekly sharing group.
 The first Community Weekend took place on 22–23 September 1990, thereby establishing the Emmanuel Community in that nation.

 Cyprien was considered by many to be a Rwandan who created art for all people due to the general impression that his works, which included actors from all ethnic groups, embodied a concentrated focus on writing about Rwandan history and culture, regardless of ethnicity.